Last updated 06 May 2026.

 Our Commitment to Data Privacy

-Kate Fitzgerald Consulting Limited (“we”, “us”, “our”) is committed to protecting the privacy of our clients, suppliers, associates, and sector contacts.
-We comply with the UK General Data Protection Regulation (UK GDPR), the Data Protection Act 2018, the Data (Use and Access) Act 2025, and the Privacy and Electronic Communications Regulations.
+Kate Fitzgerald Consulting Limited (“we”, “us”, “our”) is committed to protecting the privacy of our clients, suppliers, associates and sector contacts.
+We comply with the UK General Data Protection Regulation (UK GDPR), the Data Protection Act 2018, the Data (Use and Access) Act 2025, and the Privacy and Electronic Communications Regulations (PECR).

-We work exclusively as a business-to-business consultancy supporting arts, cultural, and heritage organisations.
-We do not have direct relationships with individual consumers.
+We operate exclusively as a business‑to‑business consultancy supporting arts, cultural and heritage organisations.
+We do not provide services directly to individual consumers, and we do not maintain consumer‑facing accounts or marketing lists.

 Who We Are